learn-co-students/nyc-dumbo-web-120919/09-intro-to-orms/README.md

 * [ ] Perform persistent CRUD actions on a model
 * [ ] Distinguish between ORM and SQL
 * [ ] Demonstrate that ORMs are the pattern connecting scripting languages and databases
-* [ ] Explain to a peer all the things that happen when we call `Tweet.all` (your answer should include when SQL is fired & when Ruby objects are created)
+* [ ] Explain to a peer all the things that happen when we call `Game.all` (your answer should include when SQL is fired & when Ruby objects are created)
 * [ ] Understand how to instantiate objects using Mass Assignment

 ## Outline